-Neither Pharmaceutical Companies, nor Company Representatives can in any other way offer or provide to the Decision Makers gifts or other payments in kind having financial value for the recipient and which do not possess any professional purpose, such as private gifts, tickets to sports events, cultural or amusement events, travelling, vacations, extravagant restaurants visits, etc.
+Neither Pharmaceutical Companies, nor Company Representatives can in any other way offer or provide to the Decision Makers gifts or other payments in kind having financial value for the recipient and which do not possess any professional purpose, such as private gifts, tickets to sports events, cultural or amusement events, travelling, vacations, extravagant restaurants visits, etc intended to promote medicinal products.
+Company Representative may, as a part of the above listed events, reimburse travelling costs and accommodation of the Decision Maker.